 AWS Well-Architected Framework

-The AWS well-architected framework
+Introduction

-Welcome to Chapter 14 of AWS Cloud Computing Master Class.
-In this chapter, we explore the AWS Well-Architected Framework, a comprehensive guide for designing secure, high-performing, resilient, and efficient cloud environments.
+In this chapter, we will learn the AWS Well-Architected Framework, a comprehensive guide for designing secure, high-performing, resilient, and efficient cloud environments.
 We will cover the core principles and best practices of the framework, drawing from the knowledge and insights presented in the previous 12 chapters of this book.

 As we examine the Well-Architected Framework, it is important to reflect on the foundational pillars that guide its design and objectives.
 Developed by AWS, the framework serves as a tool for architects, developers, and cloud practitioners to design, evaluate, and optimize their workloads and architectures on AWS [1].